mjordan/islandora_workbench_docs/docs/index.md

 ## Usage

-Within the `islandora_workbench` directory, run the following command:
+Within the `islandora_workbench` directory, run the following command, providing the name of your configuration file ("config.yml" in this example):

 `./workbench --config config.yml --check`

+!!! note
+    If you're on Windows, you will likely need to run Workbench by explicitly invoking Python, e.g. `python workbench --config config.yml --check` instead of using `./workbench` as illustrated above.

 `--check` [validates](/islandora_workbench_docs/check/) your configuration and input data.
 Typical output looks like: